High Resolution and High-Speed Live Optical Flow Velocimetry: Synthetic image generation

-Figure~\ref{fig:th_displacement} shows examples of displacement fields for the Rankine vortex for various configurations.
-Because the image size is fixed, the ensemble of cases illustrates clearly both large / small vortices and low / high rotation rates, which is relevant for assessing performance in turbulence-like conditions.
-Indeed, one simulates the diversity of scales and velocity gradients typical of a turbulent flow.
+Figure~\ref{fig:th_displacement} shows typical examples of contours of displacement fields obtained with the analytical definition for the Rankine vortex, computed for various set of parameters.
+Due to the fixed image size (1 MP), all cases clearly illustrate large and small vortices as well as low and high rotational speeds, which is relevant for evaluating performance under near-turbulent conditions.
+Indeed, it simulates the diversity of scales and displacement gradients characteristic of turbulent flows.

-To illustrate how the choices of maximum displacement and size of the core radius affect the displacement gradient, Fig.~\ref{fig:Rankine_th_profiles} presents various theoretical velocity-magnitude profiles along the radial direction for different magnitudes and core radii.
-One can see clearly how the velocity gradients are modified.
+To illustrate the influence of maximum displacement and core radius on the displacement gradient, the Fig.~\ref{fig:Rankine_th_profiles} presents various theoretical displacement profiles as a function of amplitude, along the radial direction, for different amplitudes and core radii.
+The modification of the displacement gradients is clearly visible, which can lead to extreme cases of strong gradients at small scales.
+This phenomenon represents both a challenge for PIV and a major objective for accurate analysis of turbulent flows.